-- Any space marked 24 Hour without a special permit. - Any handicapped space without a legally displayed sticker or license plate. - Fire lanes.
-To include leaving room for a minimum of two vehicles to pass at the end of each row. - Front circle drive.
-Front of any garage doors. - Any Right of Way areas.
+- Any restricted parking space without a proper parking tag. - Any handicapped space without a legally displayed sticker or license plate. - Fire lanes.
+This includes leaving room for a minimum of two vehicles to pass at the end of each row. - In front of any garage doors. - Any Right-of-Way areas.
 This includes the area north of the Truck and Fabrication Shops to allow for oversized vehicle maneuvering. - Any areas not paved or designated for parking.
-This includes sidewalks, curbs, and lawns. - No overnight parking.
+This includes sidewalks, curbs, and lawns.